Innovative and Evidence-Based Health Promotion

 Credit points: 12

-This unit expands student’s capacity to build substantive practical skills and theoretical knowledge required to become the next generation of health promotion professionals prepared to ensure currency and sustainability in health promotion actions.
-With attention on modern socio-ecological approaches to disease and injury prevention and health promotion interventions locally, nationally and globally, students will utilise creative methods to navigate health promotion priorities and approaches to promotion to formulate innovative and evidence-based health promotion programs and projects.
-Recognising that health promotion enables people to increase control over their own health, students will appraise and apply approaches to community engagement and cultural considerations with a strong focus on Aboriginal and Torres Strait Islander communities.
+This unit expands student’s capacity to build substantive practical skills and theoretical knowledge required to become the next generation of health promotion professionals, ensuring currency and sustainability in health promotion actions.
+With attention on modern socio- ecological approaches to disease and injury prevention and health promotion interventions locally, nationally and globally, students will be required to utilise creative methods to navigate health promotion priorities and approaches promotion to formulate innovative and evidence-based health promotion programs and projects.
+Recognising that health promotion enables people to increase control over their own health students will appraise and apply approaches to community engagement and cultural considerations with strong focus on First Nation communities.

 On successful completion of this unit, students will be able to:

-- Extrapolate strategies to address challenges with constructing solid evaluation methods for health promotion strategies and;
+- Extrapolate strategies to address challenges with constructing solid evaluation methods for health promotion strategies.

 - Propose innovative and sustainable health promotion programs to address health priority areas.